Skip to main content

 Each loan type will be started and stopped in its own right, so if an employee has paid off both their student loan and postgraduate loan (if they have one), the employer would receive two stop notices.

+If you take on a new employee who is due to make student loan or postgraduate loan repayments, check the P45 for a tick in the student loan box – you may need to check with them whether it is a plan 1, 2, or 4 loan or a postgraduate loan as the P45 may not tell you this.
 You can ask your employee to fill in the Starter Checklist to collect this information as it has a section on student loans on it.
 If they do not know the plan type, ask them to confirm with the SLC.
 If they don’t have a P45, make sure they tell you about their student loan position as part of the ‘starter’ information they should give you.
 If their earnings are above the thresholds, you should start making deductions without waiting for a ‘start notice’ from HMRC.

 If you receive a start notice from HMRC but the employee’s earnings are below the relevant thresholds, you should update the employee’s payroll record to show that they have a student loan and/or postgraduate loan and then file the start notice away somewhere safe.

 You can find the detailed employers student loan guidance on GOV.UK.
-If you have any questions, you should contact HMRC’s Employer Helpline.
+If you have any questions, you should contact HMRC’s employer helpline.

 Other deductions